UK must act unilaterally if N.Ireland protocol not replaced quickly - DUP leader | Law-Order

 - United Kingdom

+Britain must act to unilaterally overrule parts of the Northern Ireland protocol if talks on overhauling post-Brexit trading arrangements are not rapidly completed, the leader of the Democratic Unionist Party (DUP) told Reuters on Thursday.
+Britain and the European Union have spent months trying to break a deadlock over how to remove many of the checks on goods coming from the rest of the United Kingdom agreed under the protocol.
+A British minister said on Thursday that the sides were at an impasse.

-Jeffrey Donaldson said that the sooner the issues around the protocol are addressed, the sooner a government can be formed in Belfast after elections next week.
-Northern Ireland's outgoing first minister, a member of the DUP, resigned in protest at the protocol in February.
+DUP leader Jeffrey Donaldson said the sooner the protocol is addressed, the sooner a new government can be formed in Belfast after a May 5 election.
+Polls suggest Irish nationalist rivals Sinn Fein will emerge as the largest party for the first time.
+Northern Ireland's outgoing first minister, a member of the DUP, resigned in protest at the protocol in February and the party has said it will not return to the regional government until the post-Brexit checks are scrapped.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)